geopython/pywps/docs/configuration.rst

   to the config file in order to allow for shared configurations with `PyCSW
   <http://pycsw.org/>`_ and other projects.

-The configuration file has 3 sections:
+The configuration file has several sections:

     * `metadata:main` for the server metadata inputs
     * `server` for server configuration
+    * `processing` for processing backend configuration
     * `logging` for logging configuration
     * `grass` for *optional* configuration to support `GRASS GIS
       <http://grass.osgeo.org>`_